microsoft/react-native-windows-samples/docs/native-modules-nuget.md

 > Disclaimer: There are known compatibility issues with [community modules](parity-status.md#supported-community-modules), as they still rely on building the shared code from source.
 So the solution still needs to have all the source projects which puts all the build performance problems back.

-> Disclaimer: Nuget packages are not compatible with experimental feature [WinUI3](winui3.md).
+> Disclaimer: NuGet packages are not compatible with experimental feature [WinUI3](winui3.md).

 The benefit of using NuGet packages is that you get improved compilation times for your Windows project and can develop on a less powerful computer.